 Jacob purchased property in Texas and went to live there in 1918, returning to Nebraska often to care for his ranch there.
 He passed away at his home in Texas, February 11, 1937 and was laid to rest beside his wife in the Moulton Cemetery, Loup County, Nebraska.

 All of his children have long since passed on and many of the grandchildren, but those who are left continue to carry on a wonderful tradition started by Jacob and his children - family reunions.
 The last ones the elders attended were in 1929 in Nebraska, 1930 in Texas, and 1931 in Kansas.

 Plans had been made to go to Oklahoma in 1932, but the depression put a stop to it.
 In 1970, cousins revived that tradition and they have met every two years since, rotating among the three states, Texas, Kansas and Nebraska, where Jacob’s children reared their families.

-(additional information from Lewis Frank Hoobler)
+(additional information provided by Dorothy Newcomer Hoobler and Lewis Frank Hoobler)

 Jacob Hoobler III, born in Van Buren Township, Fountain County, Indiana, moved